revue-org/revue/docs/website/docs/report/design/bounded-contexts.md

 - *UserAdded*: sent when a user is created
 - *UserDeleted*: sent when a user is updated
 - *UserUpdated*: sent when a user is updated
-- *ContactUserDetailsAdded*: sent when a contact is added to a user
-- *ContactUserDetailsRemoved*: sent when a contact is deleted from a user
-- *ContactUserDetailsUpdated*: sent when a contact is updated from a user
+- *UserContactsModified*: sent when a user contact is modified

-## Device Monitoring
+## Monitoring

 It is responsible for managing the devices and the data they produce.
 This context is responsible for consulting the data produced by the devices,